PerchunPak/nixpkgs-updaters-library/docs/usage/models.md

 ## `MiniEntry`

-Minified prefetched entry with the minimal set of the require keys.
+Minified prefetched entry with the minimal set of the required keys.
 This exists with a goal to not bloat your output file with unused information.
 However, it still must have enough information to reconstruct an `EntryInfo` instance (there is an `info` field for this).